gerhynes/eleventy-portfolio/src/projects/spellbook.md

 ---
 title: "Spellbook"
-summary: "I'm a huge Dungeons and Dragons fan, but keeping my spells straight was always a challenge.
-So I built this app."
+summary: "I'm a huge Dungeons and Dragons fan, but keeping my spells straight has always been a challenge.
+I built this app to put all the information I need at my fingertips."
 image: /images/spellbook.jpg
 imageAlt: "Screenshots of DnD project"
 tech:
   - "Next.js"
-  - "Supabase"
+  - "Firebase"
   - "Tailwind CSS"
 siteUrl: "#"
 repoUrl: "#"